 Academic Council.
 As required by the University of Oregon Constitution Section 8.5, the Senate shall establish, and be advised by, the Academic Council which is charged with bringing issues relating to academic mission to the Senate with recommendation(s) for action, as needed.

 Academic Council Membership.
-Membership of the Academic Council shall include a Chair or designee from each committee that has responsibilities covering academic issues, such as Academic Requirements, Committee on Courses, Graduate Council, Scholastic Review Committee, Undergraduate Council, and University Library Committee, Senate Budget Committee and Faculty Personnel Committee.
+Membership of the Academic Council shall include a Chair or designee from each committee that has responsibilities covering academic issues, such as Academic Requirements, Committee on Courses, Graduate Council, Scholastic Review Committee, Undergraduate Council, and University Library Committee, Senate Budget Committee Faculty Personnel Committee, and Core Education Council.
 The committees represented on the Academic Council shall be determined by the Senate and be subject to change by that body.
-The Provost, Senior Vice-Provost for Academic Affairs, and Senate President or designee shall be ex-officio non-voting members.
+The Provost or designees, Executive Vice Provost or designee, and Senate President or designee shall be ex-officio non-voting members.
 Consultation with relevant members of the central administration and related committees (e.g., Academic Infrastructure Committee, Enrollment Management Council) shall be sought as appropriate.

 Academic Council Scope.
 The Academic Council shall act on request by any of the committees it represents, or on request by the Senate or on its own initiative.
 In addition, the Academic Council shall be responsible for vetting Senate motions that may affect academic excellence.

 Academic Council Representation and Rules.
-The Academic Council shall designate its chair, who shall sit on the Senate Executive Committee and shall have a seat in the University Senate.
+The Academic Council shall designate its chair, who shall sit on the Senate Executive Committee, shall have a seat in the University Senate, and have the same voting rights as any Senator.
 The Academic Council shall adopt its own internal rules and procedures.

-Academic Council Reporting.
-The Academic Council shall make a report to the University Senate.
-At a minimum this report shall be in the form of an annual written report submitted by the Committee Chair to the Senate President and the Senate Executive Coordinator no later than the final University Senate meeting in May.
-The committee shall also make additional written or oral reports to the Senate as necessary.

 ARTICLE 7: UNIVERSITY STANDING COMMITTEES